 He won the championship at just 16 years of age and became the youngest Australian ever to win a single seater championship in Europe!

 Alex can’t think of anything better.
-Here’s a 17 year old guy, used to travelling at 250km/h, who loves Italian food and lives to race.
+Here’s an 18 year old guy, used to travelling at 250km/h, who loves Italian food and lives to race.
 What’s not to love?!